Jamie Malone's award-winning Grand Cafe in south Minneapolis has closed

 Malone says the meal kits will continue to be offered from her downtown Minneapolis restaurant, Eastside.

-“We will, as we have been for the last 8 months, be operating as Grand Café at Home, creating our meal kits and other take home experiences,” she said.
-“We use our second restaurant Eastside as a ghost kitchen, because it is a large space and allows us to cook and package in a safe and spread-out manner.”
+"We will, as we have been for the last eight months, be operating as Grand Café at Home, creating our meal kits and other take-home experiences," she said.
+"We use our second restaurant Eastside as a ghost kitchen, because it is a large space and allows us to cook and package in a safe and spread-out manner."

-The Hunters, the building’s owners, are looking for a new tenant or buyer for the 5,700-square-foot space at 3804 Grand Ave., Mpls., which was built in 1926.
+The Hunters, the building's owners, are looking for a new tenant or buyer for the 5,700-square-foot space, built in 1926, at 3804 Grand Av.
 Before the Hunters first opened the Grand Cafe, the address was home to several food businesses, including the Grand Bakery and the Bakery on Grand.
-The Hunters served classic French country fare for 10 years, then leased the space to Malone for the Grand Cafe’s new iteration.
+The Hunters served classic French country fare for 10 years before leasing the space to Malone for the Grand Cafe's new iteration.

 "We've been happy to be stewards of this special building in such a great neighborhood, and we know that on the other side of this challenging time, there will be yet a new place where people will gather once again," said Mary Hunter.
 "Like many older buildings, this one has both a history and an ongoing story.
 Those don't end now; we just don't yet know what the next iteration will be — this place has such a simple beauty and old-world charm; it's such a great canvas to work with."